 During the first quarter of fiscal 2016, the Company commenced the RAP with the objectives of (i) reallocating resources to capitalize on growth opportunities, (ii) providing the operational ability to better leverage contract research and development services relating to its handheld devices, and (iii) reaching sustainable profitability.
-During the fourth quarter and fiscal 2017, the Company incurred approximately \$25 million and \$264 million, respectively, in total pre-tax charges related to this program for employee termination benefits, facilities costs, and losses on sale, disposal and abandonment of long-lived assets.
-This included the write-down to fair value less costs to sell of the assets held for sale of nil and \$165 million, respectively, as described above in "Business Overview - Data Center Assets Sale" and selective patent abandonments of \$1 million and \$4 million, respectively.
-The Company incurred \$24 million and \$95 million in charges under the RAP in the fourth quarter and in fiscal 2017.
+Other charges and cash costs may occur as programs are implemented or changes are completed.
+During the fourth quarter and fiscal 2018, the Company incurred approximately \$26 million and \$78 million, respectively, in total pre-tax charges related to this program.

-Results of Operations - Fiscal year ended February 28, 2017 compared to fiscal year ended February 29, 2016
+Results of Operations - Fiscal year ended February 28, 2018 compared to fiscal year ended February 28, 2017